 We’ll be enacting our strategy through three funding programmes focused on innovation, collaboration and disruption, we’ll be using a lens of constant learning and iteration and, most importantly, we’ll be bringing the Power of Vodafone.

-Our new funding streams will aim to generate impacts in six key areas:
+Our new funding streams will aim to generate impacts in five key areas:

 - Youth Justice